achamely/Ledger-Batch-Utility/eth/README.md

 Update ethConfig.json and fill in/update:
  - `web3url`: your specific infura url (can signup for free on infura.io) used for broadcasting
  - `contract_address`: used only for confirm tx right now
- - `filePath`: default file to read the instructions from, can also be passed as first argument when calling scripts

 `startingNonce` and `gasprice` are pulled from blockchain